kovacsbelsen/CapStone/README.md

 ![](site.gif)

-## Introduction
+## Introduction - Safet of Site

 This repository contains a moded version of PyTorch YOLOv5 (https://github.com/ultralytics/yolov5).

+Construction site object detection project, for predicting the proper use of safety helmets.

 The first use case can be initiated by running the detect.py script in jupyter notebook (see CapStone_SOS.ipynb) or terminal.
 It detects people, helmets, or if helmets are not detected, heads.